captainrex8/wikiracer8000/README.md

 ![Code flow 1](docs/wikiracer8000_codeflow1.png)

-Once the user submit a request, the race will kick off by having the wikirace module putting the first title search onto the search queue.
+Once the user submit a request, the race will kick off by having the wikiracer module putting the first title search onto the search queue.

 ![Code flow 2](docs/wikiracer8000_codeflow2.png)